 The stove will normally shut down by itself as the fuel is consumed.
-In order to shut down the stove for other reasons, close the Air Wash control and the Tertiary control.
+In order to shut down the stove for other reasons, close the primary air controls (if open), then close the secondary air control.
 If the controls are left in this position, the fire will eventually go out.
-If you want to revive the fire it is recommended that the Tertiary controls are open first, and then open the Air Wash controls.
+If you want to revive the fire it is recommended that the primary air controls are open first, and then open the secondary air controls.